 We were introduced to the newly hired VP Sales and suggested to him there was a solution that everyone else had overlooked.
 He hired our team and 15 weeks later, having visited every key market city in the region, we presented our report.
 15 months after that, IBM had gained 12 market share points from Oracle.
 This represented more than a billion dollars.

 The specifics of our report are not as important as the methodology we used.
 Our point of view was that those IBM employees on the ground, facing customers, could tell us what needed to be done.
 We had to create an environment where they felt willing enough to tell us.
 Our ability to create such an environment was the key to the successful turnaround in the software company.
-After 10 years of development, we call this total process “Actionable Feedback” and it’s still producing blockbuster results.
+The process we used is our “Actionable Feedback” and it’s still producing blockbuster results.

 We are equally at home in the boardroom or the utility room.Ask us how